pombreda/lepl/doc-src/offside.rst

 ========================================

 From release 3.3 LEPL includes support to simplify parsing text where lines and whitespace are significant.
-For example, in both Python and Haskell,the relative indentation of lines changes the meaning of a program.
-There are also many simpler cases where a matcher should be applied to a single line (or a line wih continuation character).
+For example, in both Python and Haskell, the relative indentation of lines changes the meaning of a program.
+There are also many simpler cases where a matcher should be applied to a single line (or several lines connected with a continuation character).

 There is nothing special about spaces and newline characters, of course, so in principle it was always possible to handle such grammars in LEPL, but in practice doing so was frustratingly complex.
 The new extensions make things much simpler.

-Note that I ues the phrase "offside rule" in a general way (only) to describe indentation--aware parsing.
+Note that I use the phrase "offside rule" in a general way (only) to describe indentation--aware parsing.
 I am not claiming to support the exact parsing used in any one language, but instead to provide a general toolkit that should make a variety of different syntaxes possible.